tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 *Fig. a.* We start with a simple trigram.
 This defines the most fundamental structure of how instantiations of archetypes come to exist, and therefore the flow of energy and their resulting forms as well.

 *Fig a1*.
 The movement of energy inside this trigram will cause a new trigram to form.
-This most likely place for this new form is opposite the source of the energy and in the balanced center between the two limiting poles created by the source.
+The most likely place for this new form is opposite the source of the energy and in the balanced center between the two limiting poles created by the source.
 When it creates its two children they are naturally in reverse order.
 We now have four trigrams with their points in their natural order and position.

-As was shown above, the arrangement of the colored point (the NDC points) in each outer trigram are the exact mirror image of the center trigram.
-One way to think about it is the original trigram reflects itself and by doing so creates a new trigram, which also reflects itself in the two new trigrams (left and right).
+As was shown above, the arrangement of the colored points (N, D, & C) in each outer trigram are the exact mirror image of the center trigram.
+One way to think about it is the original trigram (top-most) reflects itself and by doing so creates a new trigram (center), which also reflects itself in the two new trigrams (left and right).
 In this way, the center trigram acts like a reflection trigram, and the two new trigrams are a reflection of a reflection.
 This will be an important point a little later.

 Note: We are going to use colors (RGB) rather than types (NDC) because it is easier to explain using colors.
-You can remember that N = Blue, D = Green, and C = Red, but for the purpose of his descriptions it does not really matter.
+You can remember that N = Blue, D = Green, and C = Red, but for the purpose of these descriptions it does not really matter.
 When it does matter, we will return to NDC labels.

 *Fig. a2.* Because energy always follows the path of least resistance and always seeks order, this complete tholon will automatically become a self-sustaining structure (tetrahedron) when all the conditions are met as it would represent the most efficient form.
 These conditions appear to require 4 types of points; BBB, RGB, RGR, and GRG.
 Apparently, B points only integrate with themselves and with an R and G together, while the R and G can integrate with each other.

-This is the same phenomena that happens when a hydrogen atom and an oxygen atom meet; they naturally form a stable state (which also happens to be a trigram in the case of hydrogen and oxygen) that requires less energy than both of them require to maintain a separate existence.
+This is the same phenomena that happens when a hydrogen atom and an oxygen atom meet; they naturally form a stable state (which also happens to form a trigram in the case of hydrogen and oxygen) that requires less energy than both of them require to maintain a separate existence.
 This is another example of the reactions causes by the need to create balance, similar to the hydrochloric acid/sodium hydroxide example mentions previously.

 The implication here is that tholonic interactions can also release energy and that tholonic structures *could* be broken or altered by an outside force that has enough energy.